tlverse/causalglm/README.md

 # causalglm : interpretable and robust causal inference for heterogeneous treatment effects

+It is possible to get robust and efficient inference for causal quantities using machine-learning.
+In the search for answers to causal questions, assuming parametric models can be dangerous.
+With even a seemingly small amount of confounding and misspecificaton, they can give biased answers.
+One way of mitigating this challenge is to only parametrically model the feature of the data-generating distribution that you care about.
+That is, use a semiparametric model!
+Let the data speak for itself and use machine-learning to model the nuisance features of the data that are not directly related to your causal question.
+Why worry about things that don't matter for your question?
+It is not worth the risk of being wrong.

 This package fully utilizes the powerful `tlverse/tmle3` generalized targeted learning framework as well as the machine-learning frameworks `tlverse/sl3` and `tlverse/hal9001`.
 We recommend taking a look at these packages and the rest of the `tlverse`!

 For theoretical details and methods descriptions, see the writeup `causalglm.pdf` in the "writeup" folder.